atari-monk/doc-site/coding/log.md

 ### 18:19

-I spent most of my time working on the **_CLI app_** alone and didn't integrate py frameworks for the CLI commands.
+I spent most of my time working on the **_cli tool_** alone and didn't integrate py frameworks for the CLI commands.
 I created **_key value storage_**.
 I can't create a separate repository for every command; many of them will need to be bundled into a single repo,
 with some commands having their own repos.
 For now, I don’t want to focus on frameworks,